-The 2012 OMAS has some very specific definitions and detailed protocols.
+The 2015 OMAS has some very specific definitions and detailed protocols.
 While the entire survey requires your keen attention to detail, some items may present more of a challenge than others.
-Below is a brief list of items unique to the 2012 OMAS.
+Below is a brief list of items unique to the 2015 OMAS.

-- Screening-Please note, that for the purpose of the 2012 OMAS, an adult is considered someone 19 years of age and older.
-At CF1, when you ask, "May I speak with an adult?" it is important to remember that the person needs to be age 19 or older. - Adult-Defined as a person 19 and older. - Child-Defined as a person 18 and younger - Landline vs. Cell Phone-If we anticipate calling a cell phone and instead reach someone on a landline, we will not continue the interview.
-The CATI screen will break and you cannot proceed.
-Likewise, if we anticipate a landline number and reach a cell phone the case is considered ineligible and you may not continue. - Proxy Adult Interviews-If the selected respondent has a long term or permanent physical or mental impairment and is not capable of answering the questions over the phone, you may conduct the interview with a "proxy adult".
-The proxy adult is someone who is knowledge about the selected person's insurance status. - Proxy Child Interviews-You will conduct the interview with the adult who is most knowledgeable regarding the child's insurance status.
+- Screening-Please note, that for the purpose of the 2015 OMAS, an adult is considered someone 19 years of age and older.
+At CF1, when you ask, "May I speak with an adult?" it is important to remember that the person needs to be age 19 or older. - Adult-Defined as a person 19 and older. - Child-Defined as a person 18 and younger - Landline vs. Cell Phone-If we anticipate calling a cell phone and instead reach someone on a landline, we will continue the interview after checking the respondent is not driving. - Proxy Adult Interviews-If the selected respondent has a long term or permanent physical or mental impairment and is not capable of answering the questions over the phone, you may conduct the interview with a "proxy adult."
+The proxy adult is someone who is knowledge about the selected person's insurance status. - Proxy Child Interviews-You will conduct the interview with the adult who is most knowledgeable regarding the child's insurance coverage and health status.
 It is possible that this adult is not the same one who completed the adult questionnaire. - Household definition-Household refers to all of the people who are living in the house, apartment, or mobile home where we reached the respondent. - Family definition-Defined as two or more persons residing together who are related by birth, marriage, adoption or legal guardian. - Insurance questions-There may be times when a respondent is not clear on a definition or a type of insurance.
 There are interviewer notes throughout the survey that you may read if necessary.
 However, you may only provide the statements and definitions listed in the survey.
-You may not offer your own definition or explanation to a respondent. - Breastfeeding There are a few questions that ask pregnant women about how they plan to feed the new baby.
+You may not offer your own definition or explanation to a respondent.

+- Breastfeeding There are a few questions that ask pregnant women about how they plan to feed the new baby.
 Some women may find the questions sensitive.
 Do not apologize for the questions.
 Do remind a respondent that she can skip any question she would like.
 In the rare event that a respondent offers that she is not keeping or delivering the baby you will not ask this set of questions.
-If a respondent wants to refuse any of the questions you should not attempt refusal conversions.

-• Income questions-If the respondent refuses to answer with an exact dollar amount then we will provide ranges as answer options for the respondent to select.
+If a respondent wants to refuse any of the questions you should not attempt refusal conversions. - Income questions-If the respondent refuses to answer with an exact dollar amount then we will provide ranges as answer options for the respondent to select.
 The ranges are set based on the number of people reported in the respondent's family (S11 and S13).